Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 But don’t forget about the interior

-While your book cover plays a crucial role in driving sales, whether that be through ads or as a thumbnail used by online retailers, don't overlook the importance of interior design, which encompasses the page layout and text formatting.
+While your book cover plays a crucial role in driving sales, whether that be through ads or as a thumbnail used by online retailers, don't overlook the importance of interior design — which encompasses the page layout and text formatting.

-Reedsy has a free book formatting tool with a user-friendly interface that will get your book ready for publication in under an hour.
+Reedsy has a free book formatting tool with a user-friendly interface that will have your book ready for publication in under an hour.
 You can simply import your manuscript and effortlessly format headings and paragraphs, insert images and endnotes, create a copyright page, and much more.
 Read our post on how to format your book with Reedsy’s free publishing app for further info.

 FREE FORMATTING APP